Ma-Vin/layer-generator/README.md

 Following configuration properties are provided and set by default Property | Default Value | Description
 -------- | ------------- | -----------
-generate-target | src/main/generated/ | relative project directory where to generate source files at generate-dto | true | Indicator to generate data transport objects generate-domain | true | Indicator to generate domain objects generate-dao | true | Indicator to generate data access objects model-dir | src/main/resources/ | relative project directory where to get model file from model-file | model.xml | xml which provides the model definition.
-Has to satisfy the config.xsd clean-target-dir | false | if true all files and directories within the *generate-target* clean-base-package | true | if true all files and directories within the corresponding directory of *basePackage* (defined in the *model-file*)
+generateTargetDirectory | src/main/generated/ | relative project directory where to generate source files at generateDto | true | Indicator to generate data transport objects generateDomain | true | Indicator to generate domain objects generateDao | true | Indicator to generate data access objects modelDefinitionDirectory | src/main/resources/ | relative project directory where to get model file from modelDefinitionFilename | model.xml | xml which provides the model definition.
+Has to satisfy the config.xsd cleanTargetDirectory | false | if true all files and directories within the *generate-target* cleanBasePackage | true | if true all files and directories within the corresponding directory of *basePackage* (defined in the *model-file*)

+## Example
+An example of usage is shown at [Sample README.md](/sample/README.md)